surifirstpin/biplus_documentation/docs/DataRun.md

 ## Search option for getting fields

-Views contain some set of fields, mostly dimensions and measures, they act as fundamental building blocks for Looker queries.
+Views contain some set of fields, mostly dimensions and measures, they act as fundamental building blocks for

 ## Row Limitation and Runtime display